Section 21 Notices are eviction notices used by landlords in England when they want to evict tenants at the end of the fixed term.

 If the landlord wants a tenant to vacate their rental property during the fixed term, then the tenant can only be evicted if a breach of contract has been proved.
 The landlord cannot use a Section 21 Notice and must use a Section 8 Notice instead.
 Section 8 Notices can only be used when a tenant is in rent arrears.

-When can a landlord serve a Section 21 Notice, and what about Coronavirus?
+When can a landlord serve a Section 21 Notice?

 The notice can also be served on the last day of the tenancy, in which case the tenant wouldn’t have to vacate the property for a further two months after that.